-Dr Taylor also has made significant honorary contributions to the profession during the past 25 years, serving on the Council of the Institute, on many of its committees and on international committees.
+Dr Taylor also has made significant honorary contributions to the profession during the past 25 years, serving on the Board of the Institute, on many of its committees and on international committees.

 Apart from his internationally acclaimed achievements in actuarial science and his professional commitment both in Australia and overseas, Dr Taylor’s career in business and commerce has been significant.
 He is regarded as a pioneer of actuarial involvement in general insurance and has received tributes and recognition from throughout the world for his practical and business contributions.

 The Gold Medal was presented to Dr Taylor at the ASTIN & AFIR banquet in August 1997.

 The Silver Medal was presented to Mr Garth Ward for his major contribution to the Institute as a Board Member and for his pioneering work with model offices.
 The Institute applauded Mr Ward’s involvement in the development of then current actuarial thinking on the management of life office surplus and the control of equity in bonus systems.